The64thGamer/cheeseepedia/content/wiki/Galaxy Stage.md

 contributors = ["CECBowlingGreen","John95","ThatBoiCydalan","216.125.34.66","Documentor","Ceclife13","Chuckstar69"]
 gallery = []
 +++
 The **Galaxy Stage** is a stage format found at the Chuck E. Cheese's location in West Melbourne, Florida, it was installed when the location opened in April 2011.
-It features a .
+It features a Chuck E. Cheese 16m (Animatronic) (Chuck E. Cheese 16m Animatronic).
 It is the predecessor to the Circles Of Light stage, which debuted in August 2012.

 ## History ##
 TODO: History